 Additionally:

-- It’s a natural filter.
-When prospects opt not to try a class because of the trial fee I don’t look at it as an opportunity lost.
-Rather, the trial fee has done its job of steering away prospects for whom our classes are not a good fit.
+2. It’s a natural filter.
+When prospects opt not to try a class because of the trial fee I don’t look at it as a lost opportunity, rather, the trial fee has done its job of steering away prospects for whom we are not a good fit.

 Long Term Outcome